If you thought you couldn’t make fudgy brownies without a box mix…you were wrong. This recipe is chock full of tips to make homemade brownies fudgy!

 (I will say that Trader Joe’s Truffle Brownie Mix is insanely, insanely good for a box mix.
 But still, it irked me.
 I knew I could do better.)

-I thought perhaps it was a problem with my go-to recipe (you saw a version with these Midnight Brownies), adapted from Dorie Greenspan.
-You see, some recipes use melted chocolate, and some recipes use cocoa powder mixed with butter.
-That recipe uses cocoa powder.
+You see, some brownie recipes use melted chocolate, and some recipes use cocoa powder mixed with butter (and they are on the cakey side, like my Midnight Brownies).
 I surmised that maybe using cocoa powder added too little fat and resulting moisture, meaning the brownies became drier and more cake-like as they baked.
 So I tried a couple recipes that used melted chocolate, and more butter, instead.
 They were slightly better, but I found them overpoweringly rich and still just not the right texture.
+I wanted my perfect fudgy yet still chewy brownie!

 It wasn’t until I saw the recipe Sally’s Baking Addiction posted for fudgy brownies that I realized the secret: you have to use melted chocolate AND cocoa powder, not either or.
 I messed around with some ratios in my normal brownie recipe, and …Eureka!!
 Fudgy brownies with intense chocolate flavor!
 Sally is a genius.